 The palm trees give the street a holiday atmosphere.
 There must be something in the soil they like.
 They have straight leaves that get a bit ragged, with split ends.
 At night you hear them rattling in the wind.
 The n...

-Fleeing his failed marriage in Berlin, Lukas Dorn revisits the West of Ireland, the place of his honeymoon two decades earlier.
-While his former wife is being cancelled at work and his daughter is arrested at a street protest, he tries to make sense ...
+'Truly a book for our time' PAUL LYNCHFROM THE AWARD-WINNING AUTHOR OF THE SPECKLED PEOPLEFleeing his failed marriage in Berlin, Lukas Dorn revisits the West of Ireland, the place of his honeymoon two decades earlier.
+While his former wife is being c...